 - 1. God removed our sin from us.
 Verse 6 refers to it as our "iniquity."
 God took our sin from us and did something with it.
 What? - 2.
-God put our sin on the Messiah.
+God put our sin on His Son.
 "The LORD has laid on him the iniquity of us all."
 But why would God do that to His Son?
 Why would He place our iniquity on Him?
-A. H. Strong explains, "God requires satisfaction because He is holiness, but He makes satisfaction because He is love."
-To satisfy His holiness, He put our sin on Jesus.
+A. H. Strong sums it up, "God requires satisfaction because He is holiness, but He makes satisfaction because He is love."
+So to satisfy His holiness, He put our sin on Jesus.

-Oh, the incredible love God has for His sheep!
-Listen to Jesus' words in Matthew 18:12-14, "What do you think?
+Oh, the incredible love God has for His undeserving people!

+Jesus put it this way in Matthew 18:12-14, "What do you think?
 If a man owns a hundred sheep, and one of them wanders away, will he not leave the ninety-nine on the hills and go to look for the one that wandered off?
 13 And if he finds it, I tell you the truth, he is happier about that one sheep than about the ninety-nine that did not wander off.
-14 In the same way your Father in heaven is not willing that any of these little ones should be lost."
+14 In the same way your Father in heaven is not willing that any of these little ones should be lost."5

 During the Middle Ages there was a popular story which circulated about Martin of Tours, the saint for whom Martin Luther was named.
 It was said that Satan once appeared to St. Martin in the guise of the Savior himself.
 St. Martin was ready to fall to his feet and worship this resplendent being of glory and light.
 Then, suddenly, he looked up into the palms of his hands and asked, "Where are the nail prints?"
-Whereupon the apparition vanished.
+Whereupon the apparition vanished.6

-Satan hates the cross.
-The world believes in a Jesus who was a good man.
-Satan doesn't mind that.
+Friends, the world is full of people who believe in a Jesus who was merely a good man.
+Satan doesn't mind that at all.
 Even a great man, yes, the greatest of men.
 Satan still doesn't mind.
 Until you mention the cross.
+Satan hates the cross.